stride3d/stride-community-toolkit/docs/manual/code-only/extensions.md

 ## GameExtensions.cs

-These extensions are used to simplify the game creation for the most common scenarios in code only projects.
-They are not required to run the game, but they can save you some time.
+These extensions are used to simplify the game creation for the most common scenarios in **code only** projects.
+They are not required to run the game, but they can save you some time starting learning Stride.

+The extensions are using lots of defaults to help you get started.
+If you want to change the defaults, you can always check how the extension is implemented and create your own version.

 Some extensions return ```Entity``` so it can be further modified.